Jeff Grau

-Jeffrey Alan Grau (born December 16, 1979) is a former American football long snapper and tight end in the National Football League (NFL) for the Dallas Cowboys and Miami Dolphins.
-He played college football at UCLA.
+Jeffrey Alan Grau (born December 16, 1979) is an American former professional football player who was a long snapper and tight end in the National Football League (NFL) for the Dallas Cowboys and Miami Dolphins.
+He played college football for the UCLA Bruins.

 Early years

 Grau attended Loyola High School, where he didn't have a specific position in the football team.
 As a junior, he played quarterback and defensive tackle, while the next year, he played tight end and defensive end.
 As a senior, he posted 64 tackles, 6 sacks, 8 receptions for 68 yards.
 He helped his team become the CIF Division I runner-up and received All-League honors at defensive end.

 In baseball, he played as a first baseman and pitcher, earning All-League honors three times and team MVP twice.
 As a sophomore, he tallied a .373 batting average.
 As a junior, he had an 8-1 record (1.52 ERA) and a .380 batting average.
 As a senior, he had a 4-0 record (1.23 ERA) and a .408 batting average.